-22. The MB-SMF sends an Npcf_MBSPolicyControl_Create Request (MBS session ID, [MBS Service Information (as defined in clause 6.14)]) for the MBS session towards the PCF.
+22. The MB-SMF sends an Npcf_MBSPolicyControl_Create Request (MBS Session ID, [MBS Service Information (as defined in clause 6.14)]) for the MBS session towards the PCF.
 The MB-SMF forwards the MBS Service Information to the PCF if received from the NEF/MBSF in the previous step 20.

-If the PCF does not receive MBS Service Information from the MB-SMF, and has previously determined policy information for the MBS session (see step 16) corresponding to the MBS session ID received from the MB-SMF, the PCF continues with step 27.
-Otherwise, the PCF performs the subsequent steps 23 to 26.
+If PCF receives MBS Service Information from the MB-SMF, the PCF performs the subsequent steps 23 to 26.
+If the PCF does not receive MBS Service Information from the MB-SMF, but has previously determined policy information for the MBS session (see step 16) corresponding to the MBS Session ID received from the MB-SMF, the PCF continues with step 27. .

-23. If the PCF is not handling the MBS session ID, the PCF uses the BSF Register service to check whether there is already a PCF serving the MBS session.
+23. If the PCF is not handling the MBS Session ID, the PCF uses the BSF Register service to check whether there is already a PCF serving the MBS session.
 If so, the PCF skips steps 24 to 26 and indicates in step 27 that the PCF serving the MBS session shall be contacted.

 NOTE 5: This step is not necessary in a deployment with a single PCF.